Visiting Amalfi Town and Atrani as a day trip from Praiano was an excellent day trip.

 As a quick brunch, I popped into Il Pianeta del Gelato for a chocolate gelato.
 Don’t judge me, I walked the Path of the Gods the day before and earned myself a pre-lunch gelato! 🙂

 I’ll preface this by saying I have a hard time saying anything negative about gelato when holidaying in Italy.
 However this one wins the award for the worst of the trip.
 The service was rude and my gelato was 5 euros despite the sign saying it was 3 euros!
-Come to find out the reviews on Trip Advisor (link above) share my experience.
+After checking on Trip Advisor, it seems quite a few people have shared my experience.
 I’d avoid this one if in the area.

 Time to walk over to Atrani